 But although she may not be showing her age – the Weekend supplement cover here is from August this year – Collins is getting on (she’s 81!), so who can rival her in future?
 Two names spring out – Madonna and Kate Moss (far too early to consider Lady Gaga).
 So what are their chances of rivalling Joan Collins?

-Joan Collins had a massive boost to her career with the role of Alexis in Dallas and such reworkings are vital to a long career.
+Joan Collins had a massive boost to her career with the role of Alexis in Dynasty and such reworkings are vital to a long career.
 Madonna is back in the news at the moment over the ‘artistic rape’ she says she suffered because someone stole demo tapes from her new album.
 There’s no doubt the US-born singer and actress is a brilliant self-publicist.
 She has been recognised as the best-selling female record artist on record.
 Now 56, Madonna’s first Vogue cover was February 1989.
 Before that, she was a Smash Hits cover in 1984, when she was coming up to the age of 26.
 That’s 30 years as a cover star and, assuming she is still popular when she’s 81, another 25 years to go, total: 55 years of cover stardom.

 Kate Moss turned 40 this year and marked it with a Playboy cover.
 Her modelling fortune was made by her appearance – as a scrawny 16-year-old – on a 1990 cover of style bible The Face shot by Corinne Day.
 Moss was the face of the Third Summer of Love (the others being 1967 and then the rave summer of 1988).